New convergence analysis of a primal-dual algorithm with large stepsizes

-Therefore, the decentralized consensus problem is also a special case of~\eqref{for:main_problem} with $f(\vx)=0$.
-We will show in Section~\ref{sec:compare} that the famous decentralized algorithm--Proximal Gradient EXact firsT-ordeR Algorithm (PG-EXTRA)~\cite{shi2015proximal} is exactly the primal-dual algorithm in~\eqref{for:PD3O_nog}, which is a generalization of~\eqref{for:PD3O_nog_simp} for solving~\eqref{for:main_problem}.
-In addition, we relax the parameter $\lambda$ in the primal-dual algorithm and provide a optimal upper bound for $\lambda$ that is verified by an example from decentralized optimization.
-Note the convergence of EXTRA under a large stepsize is demonstrated numerically in~\cite{Sundararajan2017robust} without theoretical analysis.
+Furthermore, we consider the more general problem~\eqref{for:main_problem} with infimal convolution, which was not considered in~\cite{chen2013primal,drori2015simple}, because it provides a tight upper bound for the stepsize of Proximal Gradient EXact firsT-ordeR Algorithm (PG-EXTRA) in decentralized consensus optimization.
+More details are in Section~\ref{sec:compare}.

-The contributions of this paper can be summarized as follows: \begin{itemize} \item We extend PDFP$^2$O/PAPC to solve the problem~\eqref{for:main_problem} with an infimal convolution term. \item We relax the parameter for the primal-dual algorithm and provide an optimal bound for the parameters.
-This results recovers the positive-indefinite ALM in~\cite{he2016positive}. \item For decentralized consensus, we show that PG-EXTRA is equivalent to the primal-dual algorithm applied to the dual problem and provide optimal bounds for its parameters that are larger than those gave in~\cite{shi2015proximal}.
-Then we prove the linear convergence of EXTRA under the same weak condition for the stepsize and an additional assumption for the smooth functions. \end{itemize}
+In this paper, we relax the parameters for the primal-dual algorithm~\eqref{for:PD3O_nog_simp} and provide a tight bound for the primal and dual stepsizes.
+This result recovers one special case of the positive-indefinite ALM in~\cite{he2016positive}.
+Instead of using positive semidefinite operators for primal-dual variables in standard analysis, we allow the operator to be indefinite, see the operator in~\eqref{for:FB1}.
+Note that the analysis in this paper with indefinite operators is nontrivial because the standard techniques can not be applied.
+In addition, the linear convergence result is better than existing ones.
+Finally we apply this result to a decentralized consensus algorithm and obtain its weakest convergence condition.

 The rest of this paper is organized as follows.
 In Section \ref{sec:convergence}, we present the algorithm to solve~\eqref{for:main_problem}.
-We show its convergence for the general case in Section~\ref{sec:convergence_gen} and linear convergence rate under additional assumptions in Section~\ref{sec:linear_conv}.
-In Section~\ref{sec:compare}, we build the connection between the proposed algorithm with PG-EXTRA in decentralized consensus optimization and provide an optimal bound for its parameters.
+We show its convergence for the general case in Section~\ref{sec:convergence_gen} and linear convergence rates under additional assumptions in Section~\ref{sec:linear_conv}.
+In Section~\ref{sec:optimal_bdd}, we provide one example to show that the upper bound for its stepsize is tight.
+The application to a decentralized consensus algorithm is provided in Section~\ref{sec:compare}.
 Then we end this paper with a short conclusion.